nadaraj15/Server-Suite/README.md

 # Server-Suite
-# Powershell script that helps you to fix comman issue and insights in windows server
+# Powershell script that helps you to fix comman issue and insights in windows server (Remotely without RDP)

 ## run the script and choose the service category: